 We train employees on the Code at least biannually.
 Annually, we conduct an online training program generally consisting of four courses covering specific risks addressed in the Code.
 Computer-based employees are required to complete the training each year.
 To ensure that the policies and principles encompassed in our Code of Conduct reach all our employees, we provide three “Talkabout” toolkits globally each year, also in more than 30 languages.
 The kits are based on topics from the Code of Conduct.
 Managers are required to use the kits to engage in meaningful discussion with their teams.

 Each year, we require all employees at the level of manager and above to complete a compliance certification in which they must disclose, among other things, whether they or any of their immediate family members have a job, contract, or other position with an entity that has commercial dealings with our company.
 Employees in individual contributor jobs at risk for potential conflicts are certified every other year.
-In all cases, disclosures are reviewed by our compliance department in consultation with our law department and senior management to determine whether the disclosed activity significantly influences our business.
-Our Chief Compliance Officer provides a report on the disclosures to the Governance and Social Responsibility Committee of our Board of Directors.
+In all cases, disclosures are reviewed by our corporate compliance department in consultation with our law department and senior management to determine whether the disclosed activity significantly influences our business.
+Our Chief Compliance Officer provides a report on the disclosures to the Governance Committee of our Board of Directors.
 In the most significant cases, the committee is tasked with determining whether a conflict exists.

 Ensuring Supplier Compliance